yotambaram/product-line-words-counter/README.md

 ".\db-results\json-data(number)"

 ```
-The output files are not deleted automaticall.
+The output files are not deleted automatically.
 The output should go to real DB.
 For now is saved as txt file.